Completed scholarship applications include the following:

 Jack and Suzi Hanna Scholarship

-To honor Jack and Suzi Hanna’s lifelong dedication to environmental education and conservation of wildlife and their habitat in the Flathead Valley, Montana and around the world.
-This fund will provide scholarships to deserving undergraduate students studying or doing research at the Flathead Lake Biological Station, with preference given to out-of-state students when possible.
+This scholarship was established in recognition of Jack and Suzi Hanna’s lifelong dedication to environmental education and conservation of wildlife and their habitat in the Flathead Valley, Montana and around the world.
+Awards will benefit deserving undergraduate students studying or doing research at the FLBS, with preference given to out-of-state students when possible.